epogrebnyak/econometrics-navigator/source/topics/ols.rst

 Common steps:

-0. think of what may explain what
+0. think of what explanatory variables may explain a dependent variable
 1. specify model: select
 regressors, transform variables
 2. estimate coefficients